 How to Check Solar Simulator Calibration

-It is important to ensure that your solar simulator is outputting a consistent spectral output.
+It is important to ensure that that a solar simulator is outputting a consistent spectral output.
 Different solar simulators will have different bulb lifetimes, and the spectrum delivered by a solar simulator may change over time - both in the short and long term.
 Therefore, you should check the calibration of your solar simulator periodically.
-This way you will be sure that your solar simulator continues to emit light that accurately replicates the solar spectrum.
+This way you can ensure that your solar simulator is delivering calibrated light close to the AM1.5G spectrum.

 The accuracy of a solar simulator can be defined in terms of its spectral match or irradiance.
 The average irradiance of the solar spectrum is 1000 W/m2 (100 mW/cm2 or 1 Sun), and most solar simulators try to meet at least this standard.
-The irradiance of a solar simulator can be easily measured using a standard silicon reference cell calibrated to 1 Sun.
+The irradiance of a solar simulator can be easily measured using a standard silicon reference cell or photodiode calibrated to give a consistent output at 1 Sun.

 Initial Calibrations

 This initial calibration is the job of solar simulator manufacturers.
-The Ossila Solar Simulator lamp is calibrated for an 8.5 cm working distance using a broadband spectroradiometer.
+All Ossila Solar Simulator Lamps are calibrated with an 8.5 cm working distance using a broadband spectroradiometer.
 A spectroradiometer can measure the intensity, power and irradiance of light at different wavelengths and is calibrated so that it can be very accurate in these measurements.
 This measurement can give you the spectral power distribution (SPD curve) of a light source.

 Every one of the Ossila Solar Simulator lamps is thoroughly calibrated before distribution to ensure that it meets IEC 60904-9:2020 calibration standards.
 We ensure that it meets AAA grade classification over an area of 15 mm area diameter and an ABA classification over a 25 mm area.
 You can therefore be assured that your Ossila LED Solar Simulator Lamp will arrive fully calibrated and ready to use.